 School of Arts

 Further west along the Great Western Highway you will reach the next set of traffic lights.
 On the north side of the highway is Pitt Park and the Wentworth Falls School of Arts.
 ‘The Bathurst Traveller’, later renamed ‘Weatherboard Inn’ was an inn Built in 1826 at Pitt Park.
 Charles Darwin, the renowned scientist was reported to have stayed here around 1836.
 The School of Arts is a popular venue for stalls and markets.

 Charles Darwin Walk

 On the south side you can turn into Falls Road.
-On the corner you will see a hardware store as well as the Wentworth Falls Bowling Club.
 From Falls Road you can start the Charles Darwin Walk.
 This walk can also be entered from the streets behind the Grandview Hotel.
 Further down Falls Road you will find Central Park and Murray Park.
 On the right before the Falls there is Falls Gallery, specializing in work by contemporary Australian artists such as Garry Shead and Wendy Sharpe.
 At the end of the road is Sir H. Burrell drive with a picnic ground.

 Blue Mountains National Park

 A walk into the Blue Mountains National Park from this point will take you to many spectacular natural attractions including Breakfast Point Lookout, Princes Rock Lookout, the Wentworth Falls, Queens Cascades and Rocket Point Lookout.
 Entering the bush further north you can walk to Empress Falls, Sylvia Falls, Lodore Falls, Valley of the Waters Picnic Area, Queen Victoria Lookout, Lyre Bird Lookout, Vera Falls as well as Lincoln's Rock (previously known as Flat Rock) and Brittania Red Rock.